elixir-geolix/geolix/README.md

 Each adapter is expected to adhere to the `Geolix.Adapter` behaviour.

-The MMDB2 adapter (`Geolix.Adapter.MMDB2`) is pre-packaged and usable once you configure it.
-For testing you can use a fake adapter (`Geolix.Adapter.Fake`) working on a plain `Agent` holding your IP lookup responses.

-An example of how you might use `Geolix.Adapter.Fake`:
+Pre-packaged is a fake/static adapter (`Geolix.Adapter.Fake`) working on a plain `Agent` holding your IP lookup responses.
+An example of how you might use this adapter:

 ```
 config :geolix,